Frequently Asked Questions

 The lists have changed several times since I made the first PDF.
 I finally settled on the following criteria for Volume One: only Starfleet vessels which have appeared more than once in episodes or movies; and only ones which had four quality schematic views available.

-For the second volume I included more of the ‘kitbashes’ and other seldom seen designs, but all the vessels included are canon, and have been seen at some point in Trek episodes or movies.
+For the second volume I included more of the ‘kitbashes’ and other seldom seen designs, but all the vessel designs included are canon, and have been seen at some point in Trek episodes or movies.

 Volume Three covers the major alien vessels of the Alpha and Beta Quadrants (Klingons, Romulans, Cardassians, Ferengi, Tholians and Breen).
 Volume Four covers the major alien vessels of the Gamma and Delta Quadrants (Dominion, Borg, Kazon, Species 8472 etc.).
 Volume Five covers vessels from the 22nd Century.